timescale/docs/quick-start/ruby.md

 ---
-title: "Quick Start: Ruby and TimescaleDB"
+title: "Quick Start: Ruby and Timescale"
-excerpt: Get started with TimescaleDB for a Ruby application
+excerpt: Get started with Timescale for a Ruby application
 keywords: [Ruby]
 ---